opencv/opencv/modules/contrib/doc/facerec/tutorial/facerec_gender_classification.rst

 Fisherfaces for Gender Classification
 --------------------------------------

 If you want to decide wether a person is *male* or *female*, you have to learn the discriminative features of both classes.
 The Eigenfaces method is based on the Principal Component Analysis, which is an unsupervised statistical model and not suitable for this task.
 Please see the Face Recognition tutorial for insights into the algorithms.
-The Fisherfaces instead yields a class-specific linear projection, so it is much better suited for the gender classification task. `http://www.bytefish.de/blog/gender_classification <http://www.bytefish.de/blog/gender_classification>`_  shows the recongition rate of the Fisherfaces method for gender classification.
+The Fisherfaces instead yields a class-specific linear projection, so it is much better suited for the gender classification task. `http://www.bytefish.de/blog/gender_classification <http://www.bytefish.de/blog/gender_classification>`_  shows the recognition rate of the Fisherfaces method for gender classification.

 The Fisherfaces method achieves a 98% recognition rate in a subject-independent cross-validation.
 A subject-independent cross-validation means *images of the person under test are never used for learning the model*.
 And could you believe it: you can simply use the facerec_fisherfaces demo, that's inlcuded in OpenCV.

 Fisherfaces in OpenCV
 ---------------------

-The source code for the demo is available in the ``samples/cpp`` folder of your OpenCV installation.
-If you have built OpenCV with samples turned on, chances are good you have the executable already.
+The source code for this demo application is also available in the ``src`` folder coming with this documentation:

+* :download:`src/facerec_fisherfaces.cpp <../src/facerec_fisherfaces.cpp>`

 .. literalinclude:: ../src/facerec_fisherfaces.cpp
    :language: cpp